 residentialLower Fifth Avenue Apartmenthide

-This prewar apartment is flooded with light and an amazing art collection.
-The custom bronze fireplace weights the room and the custom designed Lindsey Adelman fixture under a Jim Zivic leather and steel coffee table centers it.
+This pre-war apartment is flooded with light and an amazing art collection.
+The custom bronze fireplace weights the room and the custom designed Lindsey Adelman fixture over a Jim Zivic leather and steel coffee table centers it.
 Subtle hues and textures in chartreuse, aubergine and grey are layered throughout the room giving this room a warm and relaxed feeling.

 Interior Design by Steffani Aarons

 cross next project